Alex602082004/CONSTRUCT-3-test_game/README.md

 ## HOW TO TRY IT

 1. Download the `save file.c3p`
-2. Search on Google `Construct 3` site and open it
+2. Search on Google `Construct 3` site and visit the website
 3. The site has an `OPEN` bar from which you can import the downloaded file.
 4. Have fun!😊